 Purpose of Position: The primary goal of the Community Health Worker is to promote individual and community-wide health and well-being and housing stability for residents at DevNW-owned affordable housing sites.
-By reaching people where they live, DevNW is in a unique position to offer onsite health promotion and specialized programming that targets the needs of low-income individuals.
-This position works collaboratively with the DevNW Thriving Communities team to help design and implement Health, Wellness and Financial Wellness programs and coordinate delivery of services related to the needs of DevNW residents.
+By reaching people where they live, DevNW is in a unique position to offer individualized short term case management, health promotion and specialized programming that targets the needs of low-income individuals.
+This position works collaboratively with the DevNW Thriving Communities team to coordinate and implement health, wellness and financial wellness programs designed to meet the needs of DevNW residents.

-- Community engagement and healthy communities – Work in collaboration with community partners to provide and coordinate programming at DevNW properties that may include classes such as chronic disease prevention and management, community gardening, nutrition classes, healthy communities planning, parent education, child programming, neighborhood watch and leadership development.
-Develop and maintain intentional community partnerships.
-Participate in community health conversations.
+- Work in collaboration with community partners and residents to coordinate programming at DevNW properties that may include classes such as chronic disease prevention and management, community gardening, nutrition classes, healthy communities planning, parent education, child programming, neighborhood watch and leadership development.

-- Individualized Assistance/Coaching –Build relationships with DevNW tenants to set goals related to wellness, maternal and child health, chronic disease prevention and management, and/or financial literacy education.
-Health Navigators will meet one-on-one with individuals/families, conduct intake interviews, and develop personal wellness plans, and follow up at regular intervals to assess progress, address barriers, and make changes to their plan as necessary.
-Responsibilities may include support in financial wellness classes and coaching and referrals to behavioral health specialists, assisting with enrollment in health programs, explaining health and wellness plans and selecting a primary care physician, oral health referrals, harm reduction, and tobacco cessation.
+- Community Health Workers will meet one-on-one with individuals/families and follow up at regular intervals to assess progress, address barriers, and make changes to their plan as necessary.
+Responsibilities may include support in financial wellness classes and coaching and referrals to behavioral health specialists, assisting with health insurance enrollment, explaining health and wellness plans, and selecting a primary care physician, oral health referrals, harm reduction, and tobacco cessation.
 Work with property management staff to provide additional support to tenants at risk of eviction, including providing individual coaching and conflict resolution.

 - Information and referral - Provide information and referral, advocacy and/or short-term case management services to DevNW residents in crisis or in need of social, educational and/or employment related services.
 Responsibilities focus on contributors to health including early intervention, food security, social service referrals including the need for emergency rent assistance, payment plans to stabilize housing, and utility assistance.